WD-Leong/NLP-Seq-CNN/README.md

-# NLP Language Model using Dilated Causal Convolutional Networks
+# NLP Language Modelling using Dilated Causal Convolutional Networks
 This repository includes the codes that I explored for language modelling using a 1D Dilated Causal Convolutional Networks.
 It is inspired from the [WaveNet Model](https://deepmind.com/blog/article/wavenet-generative-model-raw-audio), which I modified and applied to the Language Modelling task.
 By applying dilated causal convolutional networks (CNN), the model increases the receptive field exponentially to allow it to model long range dependencies and sequences.
 The first layer has a dilation rate of 1, but subsequent layers have a dilation rate of 2.

 This repository includes a code to train the data on the [Reddit Jokes](https://github.com/taivop/joke-dataset) dataset.
 To train the model, first process the Reddit data by running